fxsitecompat/www.fxsitecompat.dev/content/docs/2020/application-cache-storage-has-been-removed.md

 ---
 The browser storage for [HTML Application Cache](https://developer.mozilla.org/docs/Web/HTML/Using_the_application_cache) (AppCache), deprecated since [Firefox 44](https://www.fxsitecompat.dev/en-CA/docs/2015/application-cache-api-has-been-deprecated/) and already removed from the Nightly and early Beta channels since Firefox 71, is no longer available in all channels as of Firefox 77.

-The `applicationCache` property and `OfflineResourceList` interface are still exposed on `window` to avoid possible site breakage, but the now-noop DOM API will also be removed in the near future.
+The `applicationCache` property and `OfflineResourceList` interface are still exposed on `window` to avoid possible site breakage, but the now-useless DOM API will also be removed in the near future.
 Use the [Service Workers API](https://developer.mozilla.org/docs/Web/API/Service_Worker_API) to offer a [richer offline experience](https://serviceworke.rs/).

 Google is also removing the AppCache storage with [Chrome 84](https://bugs.chromium.org/p/chromium/issues/detail?id=582750#c47).